 Explanatory variables in the conditional time at destination equation are gender, expenditure, type of accommodation and from the discrete choice equation the number of participants.

-In order to take into account the purpose of the trip, a dummy variable, which takes value zero when the scope of trip is either visiting friends or family and 1 otherwise, is also included in the continuous equation.
 The duration of the journey decreases when tourists intend to meet friends or family.
 In contrast, the number of days is positively influenced by those tourists who choose among accommodations that might be less costly than hotel and luxury resort such as hostel, b&b, camping and so on.

 The number of travellers is considered both in the discrete and continuous equation.
 The reason is that the number of people might affect simultaneously the decision between private and public transport and the time at holiday place.
 According to the results, the model shows that an increase of number of voyagers induces the choice of private transport as the way to reach the destination.
-In the continuous model, instead, this increase has a negative effect on the number of days.
+This result might be driven by the fact that the marginal cost per an extra person for the private transportation is null, whereas for the public transportation is positive.
+By contrast, in the continuous model this increase has a negative effect on the number of days.